phalcon/documentation/docs/forms.md

 ```

 ## Methods
-[Phalcon\Forms\Form][forms-form] exposes a number of methods that help with setting up a form with the necessary elements so that it can be used for validation, rendering elements etc.
+[Phalcon\Forms\Form][forms-form] exposes a number of methods that help with setting up a form with the necessary elements so that it can be used for validation, rendering elements, etc.

 ```php
 public function __construct(